-Nathan was drawn to the piano at a very young age, later receiving lessons when he was 10.
-In adolescence he discovered classical recordings (in Walmart’s discount CD bin) and spent countless hours improvising at the piano.
+Shirley was drawn to the piano at a very young age, but started formal lessons close to age 10.
+In adolescence he discovered classical recordings (in Walmart’s discount CD bin) and spent countless hours listening and improvising at the piano.
 Russian music heavily influenced his style of both composition and piano performance.
-As a teenager he was very fortunate to have been mentored in composition by Olga Harris, the last student of Khachaturian.
-Along with invaluable lessons from various teachers, Nathan Shirley is also heavily self-taught — always seeking his own path and learning well in seclusion.
+As a teenager he was mentored in composition by Olga Harris, the last student of Khachaturian.
+Along with invaluable lessons from various teachers, Shirley is also heavily self-taught — always seeking his own path and learning well in seclusion.
 At age 17 he received a composition scholarship, but after three years at various conservatories and universities, abandoned the academic world, unhappy with the current styles and methods of composition.
 He instead devoted himself to the study of classical composition as he envisioned it.
 Almost immediately after leaving school he won his first international composition award and traveled to Europe for its premiere.

 Music for Children

 Shirley has composed over 150 works for children, and has taught piano, including improvisation and composition to many students.
 In Western North Carolina he has worked with hundreds of public school children, introducing them to classical and world music instruments, leading them in group percussion performance, teaching the science of sound, and exposing them to classical masterpieces through active listening.
 He has also developed a method of group music education using inexpensive “Pipe Bells” which he designed to teach young children to read music.
 Working with children has influenced his composition style and has helped develop in him a strong instinct for accessible and engaging music.
 Shirley is also finishing work on a series of piano method books.

 Shirley has written for independent film, animation, theatre, and ballet, but composing for the concert hall is his first love.
 He began accepting commissions for new music in 2005, and has since written for musicians around the world.